What to Pack for Ireland

-I packed a couple different pairs of jeans, as once they get damp or too ‘outdoorsy’ I like a fresh pair.
+I packed a couple different pairs of jeans, since once they get damp or too ‘outdoorsy’ I like a fresh pair.
 If you have any waterproof pants, bring those!
-Even in the summer, Dubliners wear long pants so leave the shorts at home.

 I also recommend bringing a light weight rain boot if you can fit it in your luggage.
 Ireland is blessed with tons of rain and there’s nothing worse than wet feet.